How to get organized when you do not have much time to sew?

 6. Need help with steps

 Choose reliable references!
-YouTube is great but... sometimes I see tutorials that make me open my eyes wide...
+YouTube is great but... sometimes I see tutorials that make me raise my eyebrows...

 My advice

-- Take one or more courses to do the steps of your project that scare you.
-Why not assemble the fly with a sewing teacher?
+• Take one or more courses to do the steps of your project that scare you.
+Why not sew the fly zipper with a sewing teacher?

-Sometimes we have "great ideas" during the project... it would be so much better if I added a ruffle here,... if I modified the sleeve... and there you go, you start trying to modify your pattern, looking for tutorials, and often... making mistakes on your final piece.
+Sometimes you have "great ideas" during a project... it would be so much better if I added a ruffle here,... if I modified the sleeve... and there you go, you start trying to change your pattern, looking for tutorials, and often... messing up your final piece.

 Better is the enemy of good.
-If you want to modify your pattern, do tests but not during the final piece because the risk is high especially if you are a beginner in sewing.
+If you want to modify your pattern, do tests but not on the final piece because the risk is high, especially if you are new to sewing.

 My advice

-- Anticipate the modifications you want to make on the base pattern
+• Anticipate the changes you want to make to the base pattern

-- And if the idea comes to you during the project, it's better to finish the project and keep the idea for a second project.
+• And if the idea comes to you during the project, it’s better to finish the project and save the idea for a second project.
 Draw it or write it down in a small notebook dedicated to sewing.
 It will become inspiration for later.

 And if that’s not enough...